robertdkirkby/DiscretizedEarningsDynamics/README.md

 The actual discretization commands are in VFI Toolkit: https://github.com/vfitoolkit/VFIToolkit-matlab/tree/master/DiscretizationMethods

+The main discretization method is for life-cycle AR(1) with gaussian-mixture innovations: https://github.com/vfitoolkit/VFIToolkit-matlab/tree/master/DiscretizationMethods/discretizeLifeCycleAR1wGM_KFTT
+There is also one for life-cycle AR(1) with gaussian iinovations: https://github.com/vfitoolkit/VFIToolkit-matlab/tree/master/DiscretizationMethods/discretizeLifeCycleAR1_KFTT
+[KFTT=Kirkby-Farmer-Tanaka-Toda]

 Following explains how to run the codes to generate all the results in the paper.

 First run 'JustDiscretizeAndEvaluate.m'